Qonic-Team/qonic/source_dir/README.md

 **Methods**
 * `fromStr(constraint, binary, real, complx)`
   **Description:**
-  This is a function to add a constraint to the current CSP object from a string.
+  This function adds a constraint to the current CSP object from a string.
 The constraint string can be made up of:
   * variables
     * these can be binary bits, or 16 bit real floats, or 32 bit complex floats.
 Note that the float variables are are not technically represented with floats, but rather approximations constructed from binary polynomial sentences.
 This is done so that the variables can be broken up and converted into a BQM
     * ⚠️ NOTE: variables can have any name that does not contain spaces or special characters (eg ! - / etc), with the exception of names of the form `f[number]` or `j[number]` (eg `'f12'`, `'j51.34'`) as these are special names reserved for use by the constraint parser